Research and clinical trials

 Our clinical trials database has open, closed and result summaries of trials in the UK.

-Trials aim to find out if a new treatment or procedure is safe or is better than current treatment.
+Trials aim to find out if a new test, procedure or treatment is safe and better than those currently available.

 Before you take part

-Find out what researchers should tell you before you agree to take part in a trial.
+Find out what you should know, and what questions you should ask before agreeing to take part in a clinical trial.